tsanhan/W300522ER/README.md

 ```
   1. I want to understand how my market is doing:
   * please print to the console who is taking what loans for what house
-  * for example: "Gez is taking a loan for the house in ba shomron for the tamhil: tzamud and prime"
+  * for example: "Gez is taking a loan for the house in ba sharon for the tamhil: tzamud and prime"

   2. I don't want filter out all the client that prime as a loan (prime doesn't really make $$ to us!)
   * do 1. again only fo the clients that don't have prime as a loan